Niktar1/HVAC-Project/README.md

 # HVAC-Project
 A landing page for Heating, Ventilation, and Air Conditioning (HVAC) business.

-The website curently running on free hosting, if you don't want to download the project you can visit it online here: http://niklanding.mypressonline.com/
+The website currently running on free hosting, if you don't want to download the project you can visit it online here: http://niklanding.mypressonline.com/